Skip to main content

 Radon reference levels

-The reference level is the concentration threshold above which radon is deemed to pose a potential risk to health.
-In the UK, the reference level is:
+The radon reference level is the concentration threshold above which radon is deemed to pose a potential risk to health.
+In the UK, the reference levels are:

 • 200 Bq/m³ for homes

-The UK Ionising Radiations Regulations 2017 legislation requires employers to take action if radon levels exceed the school and workplace threshold.
+The UK Ionising Radiations Regulations 2017 legislation requires employers to take action if radon levels exceed the workplace and school threshold.
 Your radon measurement report will indicate whether levels above Bq/m³ threshold are present.

 More information